-- Candidates who live in, work at, or relocate to a location more than 50 miles from the nearest Azusa campus (including regional campuses) must receive approval from the department to participate in fieldwork and/or clinical experience at a distance and will be assessed charges to cover the costs (travel, lodging, etc.) for fieldwork and/or clinical experience supervision.
+- Candidates who live in, work at, or relocate to a location more than 50 miles from the nearest Azusa campus (including regional campuses) must request approval from the department to participate in fieldwork and/or clinical experience at a distance following the process outlined in the Clinical Experience Locations section below.
+If the location is approved, the candidate may be assessed charges to cover the costs (e.g., travel, lodging, etc.) for fieldwork and/or clinical experience supervision.

-- All credential standards and requirements for special education and teacher education are subject to CTC, NCATE (transitioning to CAEP), and federal policy changes, as well as graduate education policy, and these supersede catalog descriptions of prior programs and requirements.
+- All credential standards and requirements for educator preparation programs are subject to CTC, NCATE (transitioning to CAEP), and federal policy changes, as well as university academic policy, and these supersede catalog descriptions of prior programs and requirements.

-- Candidates participating in fieldwork and/or clinical experience must have proof of auto insurance.
+- Candidates participating in fieldwork and/or clinical experience who are driving to school or agency sites must have proof of auto insurance.

 Certificate of Clearance

-The School of Education uses Taskstream by Watermark™ to support the collection and analysis of student outcomes in all degree and credential programs.
-Taskstream offers candidates a personalized space to submit signature assignments and other documentation of performance as they progress through their program.
+The School of Education uses Watermark’s™ Student Learning & Licensure assessment system to support the collection and analysis of student outcomes in all degree and credential programs.

-All School of Education degree, credential, and nondegree candidates are required to have a Taskstream account and maintain their subscription throughout their time of enrollment in the School of Education.
-Candidates are required to submit particular assignments and other forms in Taskstream by the deadline specified in the course syllabus.
+All School of Education candidates enrolled in a program leading to an educator credential are required to submit particular assignments and other forms in Watermark’s™ Student Learning & Licensure (often via Canvas submission) by the deadline specified in the course syllabus.
 Successful evaluation of necessary submissions is required for degree completion and/or recommendation for a credential to the California Commission on Teacher Credentialing (CTC).
-It is the responsibility of the candidate to ensure access to an active Taskstream account, enroll in the correct Directed Response Folio(s), and submit assignments to the correct evaluator.
+It is the responsibility of the candidate to ensure that assignments and forms are submitted as indicated in the assessment system.

-At the start of a candidate’s first term in the School of Education, a Taskstream key code and instructions on how to create a Taskstream subscription will be provided by email.
-All Taskstream-related inquiries may be sent to email@example.com.
+At the start of a candidate’s first term in the School of Education, instructions on the assessment system will be provided by email.
+All assessment-system-related inquiries may be sent to email@example.com.

 Office of Credentials

 The Office of Credentials provides a centralized location in which prospective and current School of Education candidates, faculty, staff, and the community can receive accurate, comprehensive, and complete information and advisement regarding the requirements involved in obtaining California credentials and certificates authorizing service in California schools.
 It is the candidate’s responsibility to submit a credential application through the Office of Credentials upon completion of a credential program in order to receive their California educator’s credential.
-The Office of Credentials also provides credential-related services to subject-matter preparation programs and credential programs offered through the College of Liberal Arts and Sciences, the College of the Arts, the School of Behavioral and Applied Sciences, the School of Nursing, and University Libraries.
-For more information, call (626) 815-5346 or email firstname.lastname@example.org.
+The Office of Credentials also provides credential-related services to subject-matter preparation programs and credential programs offered through the College of Liberal Arts and Sciences, the College of the Arts, the School of Behavioral and Applied Sciences, and the School of Nursing.
+For more information, email firstname.lastname@example.org.